Cheer Boys Cheer: Production

 The film was produced in the months leading up to World War Two with the arrogant, uncompromising attitude of Nazi Germany conveyed with Ironside's dictatorial owner, who is seen reading Mein Kampf in one scene.
 In contrast, Greenleaf is a clear allegory for pre-war Great Britain, with pastoral imagery conjured by the brewery's location and name and a democratic attitude to managing workers.
 It was the last Ealing film to be released before the outbreak of war.

 Reception

-The film has also come to be seen as a precursor of the later "Ealing Comedies", sharing a similar theme of big versus small, traditional versus modern with the later films which began with Hue and Cry in 1947.
+The film has come to be seen as a precursor of the later "Ealing Comedies, sharing a similar theme of big versus small, traditional versus modern with the later films which began with Hue and Cry (1947).

+Kine Weekly said: "Any absence of piquancy and originality in theme is ... offset by exuberant team-work and generous production values.
+By the time the picture ends it has to its credit a clean well-balanced light entertainment of wide appeal".

+Monthly Film Bulletin wrote: "Farcical comedy. ...
+The best performance is given by Jimmy O'Dea as the Irish brewer at Greenleaf's, who turns prohibitionist whenever he becomes drunk."

+In British Sound Films David Quinlan called the film "a pleasing slice of life, if not especially funny."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "A pleasing British comedy."